Ed-von-Schleck/cbob/README.md

 ----------------

 * Runners: Run code (shell files or binaries) before or after compiling (like for checks and tests).
-* Hash-based dependency-tracking: In addition to looking at `mtime`s of files, *cbob* will look at the SHA{256,512} hash value of a (preprocessed) source to determine if it has changed, or maybe changed back to a previously compiled object file that is still in the object file cache.
 * Options: Make it easy to define `--enable-foo` style configuration options.
 * Libtool support: Use libtool to make building libraries easier.
 * Plugins: Add features (or change how *cbob* works) by hooking custom Python code into *cbob*.
-* Documentation: Document everything thoroughly and write a tutorial.
+* Sub-projects: Let *cbob* handle projects in subdirectories (think of git submodules, and stuff like pre-checks as *cbob*-projects, hosted on github, as easily re-usable recipies).

 Maybe-Features
 --------------

 * Target overlays: A target that just overlays some option (e.g. exchanging `-Og` with `-O2` in the CFLAGS), but transparently follows its parent target's changes (e.g. think of a `release` overlay for the `development` target).
 So far, I haven't had an idea how to implement this elegantly.
+* Hash-based dependency-tracking: In addition to looking at `mtime`s of files, *cbob* will look at the SHA{256,512} hash value of a (preprocessed) source to determine if it has changed, or maybe changed back to a previously compiled object file that is still in the object file cache.
 * Support for similar languages, e.g. D or Rust
-* Sub-projects: Let *cbob* handle projects in subdirectories (think of git submodules, and stuff like pre-checks as *cbob*-projects, hosted on github, as easily re-usable recipies).

 Non-Features
 ------------